 Security visibility is all about control and data integration.
 FlowTraq ships with a full suite of command-line tools (available on all our supported platforms) plus a complete REST-API, that enables you and your scripts to interact directly with the distributed FlowTraq database.
 Supporting all common data formats, from CSV to JSON, the CLI and API interface brings all the power of FlowTraq into an easily scriptable package.

-FlowTraq offers a two deployment models: our servers, or your own.
+FlowTraq offers two deployment models: our servers, or your own.
 The FlowTraq managed cloud is built upon the dependable resources from AWS, Azure, and Google.
 Simply create your account, and start sending flow.
 If you instead prefer to keep the flow local to your environment, simply download the Virtual Appliance Container, and run FlowTraq from ESXi, KVM, or Hyper-V. Learn more about Flowtraq’s server hardware requirements.

 Built with a multi-tenant database core, you can create as many partitions as needed to support a diverse range of end-customers.
 Each partition is fully independent yet receives access to the full storage and compute resources of the entire FlowTraq cluster.
-Partitions support both regular and administrative users, and have their own monitoring and security policies.
+Partitions support both regular and administrative users and have their own monitoring and security policies.
 A single FlowTraq cluster supports thousands of partitions.

 Use our lightweight flow proxy daemon to collect flow at remote sites, encrypt it, and bring it back to your central multi-tenant FlowTraq installation.
 Our proxy daemon is free of charge, and can easily be deployed in local CPE devices, or run on a small server in the remote environment.
 Original exporter addresses are maintained, so no visibility is lost.
 Combined with FlowTraq multi-tenant partitioning, there are no collisions when there is IP address range overlap between multiple remote sites.
-Each partition is completely independent from the others.
+Each partition is completely independent of the others.

 When a DDoS attack is detected, FlowTraq will automatically select and invoke the appropriate response.
 Thanks to integration with dozens of scrubbing and mitigation vendors, FlowTraq is able to automatically pick the best mitigation approach for each attack, maximizing mitigation effectiveness, and minimizing your cost-to-mitigation.
-Support scrubbers include: A10 TPS, RadWare DefensePro, ForiDDoS, Verisign OpenHybrid, and Voxility.
+Support scrubbers include A10 TPS, RadWare DefensePro, ForiDDoS, Verisign OpenHybrid, and Voxility.

 FlowTraq supports all flow formats, and “normalizes” their content.
-This means you can mix and match flow sources, and filter, view, and compare traffic from any datasource in your network.
+This means you can mix and match flow sources, and filter, view and compare traffic from any data source in your network.
 Even when some are sampled, and others are not.
 We encourage the operator to improve security visibility by collecting data from as many flow capable devices as possible in the network.
 Visibility starts with data sources.